 - Release Date: February 2021

-Below you can check the availability and current price of the Roland F701 in your region:
+Check the availability and current price of the Roland F701 in your region:

 Unlike previous models’ design, which emulated the typical button-heavy style of early-2010s digital pianos, the new design looks more futuristic, and dare I say, a bit more ‘posh’.